dilv0055/docs/docs/framework/data/adonet/sql/linq/how-to-directly-execute-sql-queries.md

  [!code-csharp[DLinqQuerying#5](../../../../../../samples/snippets/csharp/VS_Snippets_Data/DLinqQuerying/cs/Program.cs#5)]
  [!code-vb[DLinqQuerying#5](../../../../../../samples/snippets/visualbasic/VS_Snippets_Data/DLinqQuerying/vb/Module1.vb#5)]

  The parameters are expressed in the query text by using the same curly notation used by `Console.WriteLine()` and `String.Format()`.
-In fact, `String.Format()` is actually called on the query string you provide, substituting the curly braced parameters with generated parameter names such as @p0, @p1 …, @p(n).
+In fact, `String.Format()` is actually called on the query string you provide, substituting the curly braced parameters with generated parameter names such as @"p0", @p1 …, @"p(n)".

 ## See Also
  [Background Information](../../../../../../docs/framework/data/adonet/sql/linq/background-information.md)